myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-09-02T02:19:12.438Z
+>
+> SkyDeck is shorter and better, but this is already used by another app

+---

+> Shinya Kato 🤯 @shinyakato.dev 2023-09-02T02:17:29.809Z
+>
+> I like the name, but if you're rebranding it you may want to move away from "Deck".
+Words that evoke the vast blue sky stretching to the horizon would be good.

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-09-02T01:35:22.818Z
 >
 > I have recently become very interested in the Israeli company Nano Dimension (NNDM).
 This company's technology will represent a significant presence in a future where 3D printing in manufacturing is commonplace.